Pirates vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 - Pittsburgh has not entered a game this season with longer moneyline odds than +220.

-- The moneyline set for this matchup implies the Pirates have a 31.2% chance of coming away with a victory in the contest.
+- The Pirates have an implied victory probability of 31.2% according to the moneyline set by sportsbooks for this matchup.

-- Pittsburgh and its opponents have gone over the total this season in 52 of its 99 opportunities.
+- Pittsburgh's games have gone over the total in 53 of its 100 chances.

-- The Pirates have posted a record of 8-4-0 against the spread this season.
+- The Pirates have an against the spread record of 8-4-0 in 12 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!